lbelzile/math80667a/docs/02-hypothesis_testing.md

 We can clearly see from Figure \@ref(fig:samplevar) that, even if each sample is drawn from the same population, the sample mean varies from one sample to the next as a result of the sampling variability.
 The astute eye might even notice that the sample means are less dispersed around the full black horizontal line representing the population average $\mu$ than are the individual measurements.
 This is a fundamental principle of statistics: information accumulates as you get more data.

 Values of the sample mean don't tell the whole picture and studying differences in mean (between groups, or relative to a postulated reference value) is not enough to draw conclusions.
-In most settings, there is no guarantee that the sample mean will be equal to it's true value because it changes from one sample to the next: the only guarantee we have is that it will be on average equal to the population average.
+In most settings, there is no guarantee that the sample mean will be equal to it's true value because it changes from one sample to the next: the only guarantee we have is that it will be on average equal to the population average in repeated samples.
 Depending on the choice of measurement and variability in the population, there may be considerable differences from one observation to the next and this means the observed difference could be a fluke.

 To get an idea of how certain something is, we have to consider the variability of an observation $Y_i$.
-This variance is typically denoted $\sigma^2$ and it's square root, the standard deviation, by $\sigma$.
+This variance of an observation drawn from the population is typically denoted $\sigma^2$ and it's square root, the standard deviation, by $\sigma$.

 The sample variance $S_n$ is an estimator of the standard deviation $\sigma$, where
 \begin{align*}